 Your attendance and critical engagement are crucial for your success.
 You are expected to be on time and to attend all sessions.
-Students who accrue 3 absences will receive a one-half letter grade deduction (i.e. an A- becomes a B+) from the final course grade.
-Students who accrue 4 absences will receive a one letter grade deduction (i.e. an A becomes a B) from the final course grade.
-Students who miss more than 4 class sessions will not pass the course.
+Students are allowed one absence with no questions asked.
+Students who accrue 2 absences will receive a one-half letter grade deduction (i.e. an Abecomes a B+) from the final course grade.
+Students who accrue 3 absences will receive a one letter grade deduction (i.e. an Abecomes a B) from the final course grade.
+Students who miss more than 3 class sessions will not pass the course.